Updated: September 2021

-COVID-19 is an extremely contagious virus that spreads easily in the community.
-Take all reasonable precautions to limit potential exposure for girls, volunteers, and families.
-GSGNY continues to encourage virtual engagement.
-The main office remains closed and staff continue to provide support virtually.
-GSGNY troops are strongly encouraged to meet virtually.
+COVID-19 and its variants are an extremely contagious virus that spreads easily in the community.
+Take all reasonable precautions to limit potential exposure for Girl Scouts, volunteers, and families.
+Girl Scouts of Greater New York encourage virtual troop meetings and the Virtual Girl Scout Leadership Experience.
+The main office remains closed, and staff continues to provide support virtually and in person.
+Troops are strongly encouraged to meet virtually.

-Starting Tuesday, September 8, 2020 GSGNY troops may meet in person outdoors with the following criteria.
+Troops may meet in person with the following criteria.

-- Any in-person troop meeting must follow NYS guidelines.
+- Any in-person troop meeting must follow NYC COVID-19 Guidelines.

-- All girls and volunteers must practice social distancing, wear face coverings (masks) and maintain 6 feet distancing of others and follow safety guidelines as outlined by the CDC.
+- All youth and volunteers must practice social distancing, wear face coverings when location requires them, maintain at least 3 feet distancing of others, and follow safety guidelines outlined by the CDC.

 - Personal contact.
 Hugs, handshakes, “high-fives,” and activities like the friendship circle or squeeze can transmit COVID-19 from person to person.
 Refrain from these gestures for the time being.
 Create a safe way for girls and volunteers to greet and end meetings.

-- Food and Beverage.
-There should be no food served.
-If girls wish to bring a water bottle, please make sure the bottle is labeled with their names.
+- Food and Beverage for Troop Meetings.
+Volunteers should use caution when serving food and beverages at meetings.
+If girls wish to bring a water bottle, please make sure they are labeled with their names.

 - First Aid Supplies.
-Troop first aid supplies should include COVID-19 prevention items including hand sanitizer (at least 60% alcohol), tissues, disposable facemasks, and disinfectants.
-Trash baskets or bags should be supplied for meeting spaces, if not already available.
+Troop first aid supplies should include COVID-19 prevention items, including hand sanitizer (at least 60% alcohol), tissues, disposable facemasks, and disinfectants.
+Leaders should supply trash baskets or bags for meeting spaces if not already available.
 Make sure that the trash baskets (or bags) are easily accessible.
-Disposable or no-contact thermometers may be added to supplies if available and not cost-prohibitive, however, parents should be checking temperatures and allowing their girl(s) to join group activities only when temperatures are normal (the same guidance applies to volunteers).
+Disposable or no-contact thermometers should be added to supplies if available and not cost-prohibitive.
+However, caregivers should check temperatures and allow their girl(s) to join group activities only when temperatures are normal (the same guidance applies to volunteers).

 Volunteers and Families.
 Leaders should share these

-guidelines with troop families and make a collaborative decision
+guidelines with troop families and collaborate with families

-based on comfort level, accessibility, and desired
+based on comfort level, accessibility, and desired level of

 - Volunteers and families should assess their ability to comply with required guidelines.
 For example, younger girls may find it difficult to remain socially distant and/or wear masks.
 If girls cannot comply with guidelines, troop activities should remain virtual at this time.

 - Transportation.
 Individual parents drop off and pick up their own girls from meetings.
-Carpooling is prohibited.
-Public transportation should be avoided, where possible, to maintain social distancing.
 Parents/ guardians should wait in/at their car or in the area outside of the troop meeting space.
-Tagalongs are prohibited.

 Pre-screening questions before attending each Girl Scout